Marilyn grew up in farm country, learning to plant crops, flowers, and ornamental trees. She holds a Master's Degree in Psychology.

-Starting from Seed
+Starting From Seed

-Purchasing the trees at various heights is usually fairly affordable, but there are several trees near our home, that I decided to pick up some of the dropped seed pods and try growing some from scratch.
+Purchasing the trees at various heights is usually fairly affordable, but there are several trees near our home, so I decided to pick up some of the dropped seed pods and try growing some from scratch.

 I first made sure the pods were thoroughly dried out, fallen from the tree to ensure they were ready to plant.
 There were two methods to start the seeds that I tried.